 Boracay is a world-class island.
 Pretty much like other famous places, Boracay is a love-it or hate-it type.
 Boracay has beautiful tropical beaches and is considered a party summer destination.
 Go here if you’re the type who are into like pub crawls and nightlife.
 To be fair though, it also has many watersport activities that are not easily available in other places, from snorkeling and diving to unusual ones such as mermaid swimming lessons.

 Bohol’s nearby province Cebu is also a good choice.
 You can do canyoneering and visit water falls in Oslob, beach bum in Bantayan Island, dive and snorkel in Malaspacua and Moalboal where you can see various wildlife such as sardine run, thresher sharks and more.

 Albay in the Bicol province has the world’s perfect-shaped volcano, Mount Mayon.
 You can stay in a luxurious resort overlooking the mountain or do other activities such as ATV rides around the mountain.

 Most foreign travelers plan their Philippine travel around these provinces, but I encourage you to also explore some off-the-beaten destinations in the Philippines.
 As a developing country, there’s still much more to see than listed here.
-If you’d been a long-time reader of our blog, you’ll know that we mostly blog about off-beat destinations in the country!
-Please like our Facebook page or subscribe in email to get frequent updates (see sidebar for subscription button).
+(If you’d been a long-time reader of our blog, you’ll know that we mostly blog about off-beat destinations in the country!
+So go ahead and explore.)

 If you’re looking for less touristy places, I suggest Sorsogon and Catanduanes.
-Sorsogon is a personal favorite, and you can do a lot of things here in a few days including island hopping in pinkish-sand beaches, visiting a marine sanctuary, kayaking in the lake near the active Mount Bulusan, among others.
+I am especially endeared with the first, and here you’ll find a lot of activities here including exploring pinkish-sand beaches and a marine sanctuary, kayaking in the lake of Mount Bulusan, surfing in Gubat and many others.

 Siquijor and Negros Oriental are other good options for some quiet, quality time.
 I know that a lot of foreign tourists like Siquijor because of its many waterfalls and general quiet tourist scene.